eendebakpt/oapackage/docs/properties.rst

     >>> definitive_screening_design = oapackage.conference2DSD(array)

 The individual :math:`J_k`-characteristics can be calculated with the method :cpp:func:`Jcharacteristics_conference`.
-For conference designs we can calculate the projection statistics using :meth:`~oalib.conferenceProjectionStatistics`.
+For conference designs, we can calculate the projection statistics using :meth:`~oalib.conference.conferenceProjectionStatistics`.

 .. admonition:: Calculate projection statistics for conference designs